-According to the modern treatment approaches, erectile dysfunction is considered to be a complex problem that doesn’t develop on its own: as a rule it’s a symptom of another chronic disease or a symptom of an aggravated problem.
+According to the modern treatment approaches, erectile dysfunction is considered to be a complex problem that doesn’t develop on its own: as a rule, it’s a symptom of another chronic disease or an aggravated problem.
 The core reasons may be quite different: from diabetes and hypertension to a significant adverse reaction of antihypertensive drug.
 The reasons for ED symptoms may also be caused by depression and mental conditions, chronic intoxications (alcohol, drugs, etc.), as well as testosterone failure (age hypogonadism, menopause, hormonal drugs treatment, etc.).
 The core reasons for the problem are many.

 The fact should be underlined that impotence is not a urological disease – the condition has a purely therapeutic nature.
-Historically, that a patient suffering from erectile dysfunction refers to a urologist; however, to deal with the issue quicker and more effectively, a person should seek assistance of a physician, endocrinologist, sexologist or andrologist.
+Historically, a patient suffering from erectile dysfunction refers to a urologist; however, to deal with the issue quicker and more effectively, a person should seek assistance of a physician, endocrinologist, sexologist or andrologist.

 An average case under the microscope

 So let us examine an average erectile dysfunction case according to the observations in Washington Central Hospital.
 The majority of those suffering from ED are 55 years-old men with hypertension (risk factor 1), obesity (a risk factor 2) and/or low testosterone (a risk factor 3).
 Careful diagnostics is required, the chances that the symptoms are triggered by the disease should be excluded (in rare cases prostatitis treatment is appointed, while the problem itself has little to do with erectile dysfunction).